 One way to assess business performance is to know how fast inventory sells, how effectively it meets the market demand, and how its sales stack up to other products in its class category.
 Businesses rely on inventory turnover to evaluate product effectiveness, as this is the business’s primary source of revenue.

 Higher stock turns are favorable because they imply product marketability and reduced holding costs, such as rent, utilities, insurance, theft, and other costs of maintaining goods in inventory.

 Another purpose of examining inventory turnover is to compare a business with other businesses in the same industry.
 Companies gauge their operational efficiency based upon whether their inventory turnover is at par with, or surpasses, the average benchmark set per industry standards.

-Thank you for reading this guide to better evaluating how inventory turns at a company.
-To keep learning and advancing your career as a financial analyst, these additional resources will help you:
+Thank you for reading this guide to better evaluate how inventory turns at a company.
+To keep learning and advancing your career as a financial analyst, these additional CFI resources will help you: